 1. Nail down your buyer persona

 The first step in creating a customer journey map is understanding who your customers are.

 To best understand the customer, organizations need to develop personas.
 Really get into their shoes so you understand how they behave (including likes and dislikes) and why they do what they do.
 Although everyone is unique, these customer profiles provide guidance and input for the journey mapping.

-Whilst doing this, keep in mind that it isn’t sufficient to have just one buyer persona.
-People at different buying stages will behave differently and interact with your business differently, so it’s worth distinguishing between someone who has been doing market research for a few months and is ready to make their purchase, and someone who has only recently begun thinking about solving his/her particular need (by trying your product/service).
+While doing this, keep in mind that it isn’t sufficient to have just one buyer persona.
+People at different buying stages will behave and interact with your business differently.
+So it’s worth distinguishing between someone who has been doing market research for a few months and is ready to make their purchase.
+And someone who has only recently begun thinking about solving their particular need (by trying your product/service).

 2. Understand your buyer’s goals